pupil-labs/pupil-docs/core/hardware/index.md

----
-description: Learn about the Pupil Core eye tracking headset, adjustments, and accessories.
----

 # Hardware
 You wear Pupil Core headset like a pair of glasses.
 The headset is designed to be lightweight and adjustable in order to accommodate a wide range of users.